k2view-academy/K2View-Academy/articles/04_fabric_studio/23_web_versioncontrol.md

 ## Git Status Bar Actions

-There is a **Synchronize Changes** action in the Status Bar, next to the branch indicator, when the current checked out branch has an upstream branch configured. **Synchronize Changes** will pull remote changes down to your local repository and then push local commits to the upstream branch.
+There is a **Synchronize Changes** action in the Status Bar, next to the branch indicator, When clicked, it pulls remote changes down to your local repository and then pushes local commits to the upstream branch.

-If there is no upstream branch configured and the Git repository has remotes set up, the **Publish** action is enabled.
-This will let you publish the current branch to a remote.